pepsilad2222/UnfortunateTeam/project work/Inception Deck/What It's Going to Take.md

-Show What It's Going to Take
+## Show What It's Going to Take

-Time:
+### Time
-Our time is more detailed in "Size it up" but the general plan is:
+Our time breakdown is detailed in the **Size It Up** section, but here’s the general plan:
-First 4-6 Weeks (Pre-production)
+- **First 4-6 Weeks (Pre-production)**
-Middle 6-8 Weeks (Development)
+- **Middle 6-8 Weeks (Development)**
-Final 2-3 Weeks (Polishing and Testing)
+- **Final 2-3 Weeks (Polishing and Testing)**

-Cost:
+### Cost

-Development Tools: Free tools should be sufficient, meaning no monetary cost.
+- **Development Tools**: We will use free tools, which should be sufficient for all development needs, resulting in no monetary cost.
-Additional Resources: Optional costs could arise if you use third-party libraries for narrative generation or extra features, but for a basic text adventure, this shouldn’t be necessary.
+- **Additional Resources**: Optional costs might arise if we decide to use third-party libraries for features like narrative generation, but this shouldn’t be necessary for a basic text adventure.
-Overall Cost: $0 for a basic, functional game using free resources.
+- **Overall Cost**: $0 for a basic, functional game utilizing free resources.

-Team:
+### Team
-You and your teammate are sufficient to cover all development and design work.
+- **Team Members**: The current two-person team (you and your teammate) should be sufficient to cover all aspects of development and design.
-Skills Required:
+- **Skills Required**:
-Java proficiency: Both teammates need solid Java skills to handle text parsing, object-oriented design, and game loop development.
+  - **Java Proficiency**: Both team members need to be proficient in Java to handle key aspects like text parsing, object-oriented design, and game loop development.
-Team Size: Your two-person team should be able to handle the scope, assuming you divide tasks effectively.
+- **Team Size**: A two-person team is ideal for managing the project scope, provided that tasks are effectively divided between team members.